Subject to Change (Kelsea Ballerini album)

-Subject to Change is the fourth studio album by American country pop artist Kelsea Ballerini.
+Subject to Change (stylized in all caps) is the fourth studio album by American singer Kelsea Ballerini.
 The album was released on September 23, 2022, through Black River Entertainment.
-Ballerini co-produced the album along with Shane McAnally, Julian Bunetta, Jesse Frasure, and Alyssa Vanderheym.
+Ballerini co-produced the album along with Shane McAnally, Julian Bunetta, Jesse Frasure, and Alysa Vanderheym.
 "Heartfirst" was released as its first single on April 8, 2022.

 Background

 Ballerini first announced the album in July 2022.
 Ballerini had hinted that there was a collaboration on the album, and on September 8, 2022, confirmed that the song, "You're Drunk, Go Home" featured Kelly Clarkson and Carly Pearce.
 Ballerini co-wrote on fourteen tracks, and sole wrote one.